AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

 Section: *'model'*
 ==================

-The '*galcoeff*' and '*isocoeff*' options values can take the default value of -1 or they can be a a list of values separated by a comma, for example:
+The '*galcoeff*' and '*isocoeff*' options values can take the default value of null or they can be a a list of values separated by a comma, for example:

 .. code-block:: yaml

     model:
-      galcoeff: 0.6, 0.8
+      galcoeff: 0.6, 0.8, 0.6, 0.8
-      isocoeff: 10, 15
+      isocoeff: 10, 15, 10, 15

 In this case, you should pay attention on how the sky maps are generated: the following example show which iso/gal coefficients are assigned to which map.